Kryzoid/inventory-aggregator/README.md

    * `npm run apps` aggregates **apps** based on tab ownership and saves to the [data](data/) folder.

 ## Sample data
 The config, data, and inventories from the [InventoryService](https://steamcommunity.com/groups/InventoryService) group are included in the repository.
-This was collected on `8/31/2017 5:00 PM EST`.